serdarch/NeuroFixer/README.md

 The current version provides dependency-light PyTorch implementations of the core NeuroFuser-inspired modules:

-- `EncodingGate` — per-location/channel gated feature calibration with residual flow.
+* `EncodingGate` — per-location/channel gated feature calibration with residual flow.
-- `EncodingModule` — latent-grid alignment with grouped dilation modulation.
+* `EncodingModule` — latent-grid alignment with grouped dilation modulation.
-- `FusionBridge` — branch-normalized multi-scale fusion for decoder/skip pathways.
+* `FusionBridge` — branch-normalized multi-scale fusion for decoder/skip pathways.
-- `NeuromodulationController` — differentiable resource-aware controls for gates, heads, dilations, and fusion weights.
+* `NeuromodulationController` — differentiable resource-aware controls for gates, heads, dilations, and fusion weights.
-- Buildable CNN and ViT demo networks without custom dependencies.
+* Buildable CNN and ViT demo networks without custom dependencies.

+## Relation to the paper

+The published NeuroFuser paper introduces resource-aware neuromodulation of multi-scale fusion attention for domain-adaptive semantic segmentation.
+NeuroFixer is a public-facing, lightweight implementation and experimentation repository inspired by the paper’s main design principles: backbone-agnostic fusion, controllable attention modulation, CNN/ViT compatibility, and dependency-light modularity.

+This repository is intentionally released as a public demo and development base.
+It does not include private training assets, pretrained weights, full experimental pipelines, journal submission files, or confidential reviewer-related material.

 ## Design principles